jimgordon20/qbcore-rp/Packages/map/README.md

 ## Overview

-This package provides a functional **minimap** and **bigmap** system for a game, allowing players to view their surroundings, add and remove blips, toggle map shape, and teleport to blips.
+This package provides a functional **minimap** and **bigmap** system, allowing players to view their surroundings, see other players, add and remove blips, toggle map shape, and teleport to blips.

 ## Features